-Wyatt's World Golf Outing - July 15th at the Orchard Valley Golf Course in Aurora, IL Register here
+Wyatt's World Golf Outing - July 22, 2018 at the Orchard Valley Golf Course in Aurora, IL

-Funds raised via Wee One Foundation to benefit Wyatt Stahl,9-yr old son of Dan Stahl, Superintendent of Orchard Valley G.C. – Wyatt has a diagnosis of Dysgenesis of Corpus Callosum and is Autistic.
+Funds raised via Wee One Foundation to benefit Wyatt Stahl,10-yr old son of Dan Stahl, Superintendent of Orchard Valley G.C. – Wyatt has a diagnosis of Dysgenesis of Corpus Callosum and is Autistic.

-This year through the Wee One Foundation, a Golf Outing will be held on July 15th at the Orchard Valley Golf Course in Aurora, IL to raise funds to support Wyatt and the Stahl family.
-The Stahls are reaching out to you for your support in our efforts.
-Hopefully, you will help make this moment a great shot --- perhaps you will be able to join us at the event, help via sponsorship, and/or donations for the raffles & auctions items.
+The Third Wyatt’s World Golf Outing with the support of the Wee One Foundation will be held on July 22nd at the Orchard Valley Golf Course in Aurora, IL to raise funds to support Wyatt and the Stahl family.
+The Stahls are reaching out to you for your support perhaps you will be able to join us at the event, help via sponsorship, and/or donations for the raffles & auctions items.

-For more details regarding Wyatt and his needs check out www.facebook.com/wyattsworldchronicle or call 630-373-7105.
+For more details regarding Wyatt and his needs check out www.facebook.com/wyattsworldchronicle.

 Cash Donations benefiting Wyatt Stahl can be made online at Wee One.